Kong/docs.konghq.com/app/enterprise/1.3-x/admin-api/audit-log.md

 In addition to Admin API request data, Kong will generate granular audit log entries for all insertions, updates, and deletions to the cluster database.
-Database updates audit logs are also associated with Admin API request unique IDs.
+Database update audit logs are also associated with Admin API request unique IDs.
 Consider the following request to create a Consumer:

 ```